- Children Diagnosed With Cancer: Dealing With Diagnosis

 - Have a parent or trusted adult who’s a consistent part of the child’s life spend time with them daily, if possible.

 - Have siblings nearby (for example, use a local Ronald McDonald House during hospitalization or treatment).

 - Give simple explanations for a parent’s crying and sadness, as noted in the list above.

-- Consult with cancer team professionals about any concerns.
+- Talk to your cancer care team about any concerns.

 - Talk with the child life expert or social worker about ways to provide positive reinforcement for your child’s newfound independence and supportive role in the family.